-Some who undergo bariatric surgery in Tijuana, Mexico with Mexico Bariatric Center struggle to get full support from family.
+Some who undergo bariatric surgery struggle to get full support from family.
 And it is our goal to find ways in which our patients can have a happier experience at home throughout their weight loss journey.

 Don’t push for too much change all at once.
 Start off with small and straightforward steps toward healthier eating and gradually replace bad habits with good ones.

-- Be Positive, Not Demanding
+2. Be Positive, Not Demanding

 If you want people to jump on board with your goal of being healthy, come at them from a positive angle.
 By approaching the subject in a way that comes off as warm and fun, you will get much more cooperation.

-- Hide the Bad, Stage the Good
+3. Hide the Bad, Stage the Good

 One habit that can cause a real struggle is keeping unhealthy foods out in plain sight.
 Instead, try to hide or get rid of unhealthy foods and keep the healthy ones such as fruit and vegetables out in plain sight.

-- Get Them Involved
+4. Get Them Involved

 Do you like to cook or begin learning to do so?
 Invite family members to help you out with recipes and meals so that they can feel involved.
-Perhaps try putting on music they like and making it about showing them a good time.
+Perhaps try putting on the music they like and making it about showing them a good time.
 This positive connection to the cooking will make them see it as a healthy activity rather than as a chore.

-- Encourage Trying New Things Even When they Push Back
+5. Encourage Trying New Things Even When they Push Back

 For many parents, it can be difficult to deal with the response of “no” from their children when it comes to eating healthy foods.
 Perhaps you are making vegetables and chicken and your kids say they don’t like those foods.
 What can be good to do in this case is to make the food still and ask them to try it and see.
-Many times, they may very well wind up loving the meal, but didn’t like the sound of it when compared to macaroni and cheese or chicken nuggets.
+Many times, they may very well wind up loving the meal but didn’t like the sound of it when compared to macaroni and cheese or chicken nuggets.

-- Thank Them and Express Why you are Thankful
+6. Thank Them and Express Why you are Thankful

 When family members get involved and do eat the foods it is happy to thank them and express why you are thankful.
 If you cook a healthy meal and they wind up eating the full dish, say a kind thanks and mention how you made it so that they can be healthy and active.
 Statements like that can show how you’ve done it for their well being and not for just yourself which will make them feel valued and loved.

-- Create Healthy Alternatives to Favorite Dishes
+7. Create Healthy Alternatives to Favorite Dishes

-Wanting to eat healthy does not necessarily mean dropping the foods that you like.
+Wanting to eat healthily does not necessarily mean dropping the foods that you like.
 If your family likes pasta, pizza, grilled cheese sandwiches, and other similar foods, naturally come up with healthy alternatives that use whole wheat and other healthy alternative ingredients.
-Many times, it is the ingredients and way in which a dish is created that contributes to how healthy it is rather than the dish itself.
+Many times, it is the ingredients and way in which a dish is created that contribute to how healthy it is rather than the dish itself.

-- Replace Fruit Juices with Whole Fruits
+8. Replace Fruit Juices with Whole Fruits

 If your family tends to enjoy drinking fruit juice, swap it out with tasty whole sources of fruit such as berries, apples, and pineapple.
 The issue with fruit drinks is that they are extremely high in sugar and that many will drink a full glass.
 Just one full 12-ounce glass of orange juice could be equivalent to eating about 2 to 4 oranges and could contain around 36 grams of sugar.

-- Make the Meals Look Appealing and Fun
+9. Make the Meals Look Appealing and Fun

 People like to eat with their eyes.
 The moment that they look at a meal, their eyes will go to the colors, presentation, and portion sizes.
 By making the foods look colorful, fun, and well portioned, you will get much more cooperation in eating the meal.